Lie groups of controlled characters of combinatorial Hopf algebras: Regularity of controlled character groups

-is a Lie group morphism.
+\paragraph{Step 4: $\Phi_{k,\ell}$ is complex analytic.} Fix $k\in\N$ and choose $\ell>k$ as in Step 3 such that $\Phi_{k,\ell}$ makes sense and is continuous.
+By Lemma \ref{lem: sl_in_full} the inclusion $\controlledChar{\Hopf}{B} \rightarrow \Char{\Hopf}{B}$ is a Lie group morphism.
 The group on the right is $C^0$-regular with an analytic evolution map (see \cite[Theorem 2.11]{BDS16}).
-This shows that $\Phi_{k,\ell}$ is analytic when regarded as a map into the the full character group which is a submanifold of the locally convex space $B^\Hopf$.
+This shows that $\Phi_{k,\ell}$ is analytic when regarded as a map into the full character group which is a submanifold of the locally convex space $B^\Hopf$.
 Since the continuous linear point evaluations separate the points, we may apply Proposition \ref{prop: avs:weaka} to conclude that $\Phi_{k,\ell}$ is $\C$-analytic.

-\paragraph{Step 5: $\Phi$ is complex analytic.} As a consequence of Step 2 and Step 4 for each $k\in\N$ the map
+\paragraph{Step 5: $\Phi$ is complex analytic.} As a consequence of Step 2 and Step 4 for each $k\in\N$

 is complex analytic and bounded.
 So by \cite[Theorem A]{dahmen2010} the map $\Phi$ is complex analytic.
-Summing up, this shows that the evolution map is complex analytic in charts, whence complex analytic. \end{proof}
+Summing up, this shows that the evolution map is complex analytic. \end{proof}

 \begin{rem} Observe that Theorem \ref{thm_regularity} and Proposition \ref{prop_semiregularity} can be adapted to slightly more general situations.
 The assumption that the Hopf algebra is an (RLB) Hopf algebra can be relaxed if more information on the growth bound is known.
 Namely, instead of the estimate \eqref{eq: linear:est} it suffices to require that the elementary coproduct of the right-handed combinatorial algebra $(\Hopf, \Sigma)$ satisfies for all $k \in \N$ the estimate